a-b-1-source/a-b-1-source.github.io/README.md

 ## Projects
 ### 🔍 [Spring and Summer SAV Bed Composite Automation](https://github.com/your-repo-link)
-- Developed Python scripts to automate the creation of SAV composites for VIMS' monitoring web maps using 2024 data.
+- Developed Python scripts to automate the creation of SAV composite beds for VIMS' monitoring web maps using 2024 data.
+- The purpose is to merged the spring and summer surveys to create a yearly outline for the SAV beds in each waterway.
 - Tools: Python, ArcPy, ArcGIS Pro

 ### 🌱 [Subaquatic Vegetation Surveys](https://drive.google.com/file/d/15wwp6el_BKR4gihspn6cxKzxbaKyjVjT/view?usp=drive_link)